pavel-perina/stereo-rec/readme.md

 ----------

 * It's pretty fast
-* It works quite well with some images
+* It works quite well with some images (translation: usually does not work at all)
 * Can be used for fast initial search
 * Simple implementation of cost function and diamond pattern search.
 ARPS makes first pass different.